a-h-ismail/libtmsolve/README.md

 # Introduction

-libtmsolve is a math library for expression evaluation, basic manipulation of matrices and some other useful features (function manipulation, factorization...).
+libtmsolve is a math library for expression evaluation (both scientific and numeral systems), basic manipulation of matrices and some other useful features (function manipulation, factorization...).

 Full documentation is available [here](https://a-h-ismail.gitlab.io/libtmsolve-docs/).